Sanjeev-Kumar78/railway-ai-search-template/README.md

 ---

 **Why This Template is Valuable:**
 This template makes semantic search accessible to anyone — no complex setup, no expensive AI tokens, and no need to run heavy ML models locally.
-It's ready for immediate customization, making it perfect for hackathon demos, internal tools, or production documentation search systems.
+It's ready for immediate customization, making it perfect for internal tools, or production documentation search systems.